 Academic Workloads Guidelines

-- The Academic Workloads Guidelines forms part of both the University Teaching and Learning Plan and University Research Plan.
-Its purpose is to support academic staff and enhance quality in teaching, supervision, research, and effective and efficient academic service by setting out a University academic workload model that results in equitable, fair, transparent and safe workloads for staff.
+- The purpose of the Academic Workloads Guidelines is to support academic staff and enhance quality in teaching, supervision, research, and effective and efficient academic service by setting out a University academic workload model that results in equitable, fair, transparent and safe workloads for staff.

 - Terms used in these guidelines are defined in the Glossary (Appendix 1).